 You can decide which size works best for you.
 All three are compatible with EU carry-on sizes.

-The Osprey Daylite and Daylite Plus packs come in 5 different color options.
+The Osprey Daylite and Daylite Plus packs comes in more than 10 different color options.
 We prefer something that stands out like green or red.

 Buy a rain cover for your pack